Cos'è la realizzazione di stampi in silicone e i suoi elementi essenziali?

 1. How many times can a silicone mold be reused, and what affects its lifespan?

 Yes—but choose the right silicone.
-For molten wax (fino a 80 ° C.), use ordinary industrial-grade silicone.
-For low-melting metals (PER ESEMPIO., pewter, melting point 170°C), select high-temperature resistant silicone (withstands up to 200°C).
+For molten wax (up to 80°C), use ordinary industrial-grade silicone.
+For low-melting metals (per esempio., pewter, melting point 170°C), select high-temperature resistant silicone (withstands up to 200°C).
 Test a small mold sample first to ensure it doesn’t deform.

 1. What should I do if the silicone mold has uneven thickness after pouring?